 Do you want to socialize with other artists?
 If so, then you want to look for a studio in an incubator or other arts' space.
 Some artists find they benefit from "cross pollination" with other artists and their work.
 You could also consider sharing space with another artist to save money.

-Arts incubators also often offer lower rent.
+Arts incubators also often offer lower rent than traditional studios.
 However, these kinds of communities tend not to be useful if you need a lot of space or are going to make a lot of noise, and thus are of greater use to visual artists, designers, and writers, rather than performers and musicians.

 Will you be having customers visit the site?
 If so, then you want your studio to be in an area that gets a lot of traffic.
-You may want to go for a store front if you can afford one.
-It's also advantageous to be close to other artists and to "artsy" stores such as antiques dealers or arts districts.
+You may want to go for a storefront if you can afford one.
+It might also be advantageous to be close to other artists or to other spots that draw foot traffic or entice visitors like shops or bars.
 The same is true for performance spaces where your audience will be coming to watch the show.
 Think about parking and access to public transportation.

 However, you may have to balance this with convenience to your customers or audiences.
 Needless to say, you may be more comfortable traveling a long distance for a short-term gig.
 If the gig is out-of-town, then consider where you are going to stay, looking at hotel prices and what transportation is available.

-Is the area surrounding the space majestic or an eyesore?
-Do you feel safe coming and going whenever you need?
-Whatever space you rent isn't only about the space itself, but also the area its in.
+Whatever space you rent isn't only about the space itself, but also the area that it's in.

 You may also need to check with any venue about sound limitations (amplified or acoustic, only during certain hours, only certain instruments, etc.)